What does "Organic" mean, and is it important in hemp?

 - Systems to assure that Organic materials are not contaminated with non-organic

-What should you look for in Organic CBD products?
+What should you look for in Organic Hemp products?

 - Look for the green USDA Organic Logo.
 Keep in mind that having the logo on the manufacturers website, doesn’t necessarily mean that every product they make or sell is Certified USDA Organic.